Hidden Falls Regional Park

 - Overlook decks, picnic areas and benches are closed.

-- Portable toilets are open but please provide your own hand sanitizer.
+- Restrooms are open, but please provide your own hand sanitizer.

 Please be considerate of people around you and neighbors in the rural surroundings.
 The park can only remain open if visitors conduct themselves in an orderly and safe manner.
 Vehicles attempting to park along roadways outside designated parking areas are subject to ticketing.

 During wet weather, trails are subject to use restrictions by horses and bicycles.